The ultimate Costco Grocery List showing the best products to add to your shopping cart! Free Printable!

 Bring this FREE list with you on your next trip to Costco Wholesale and have fun shopping:

 *This list is subject to change, so check in for occasional updates.
 This is a personal list of favorites and is not sponsored or endorsed by Costco Wholesale.
 Availability of products may vary from store to store.

 Keep in mind that nuts contain natural oils that can cause them to go rancid over time.
 Always store them in an airtight container.
 If you’re not able to eat a bulk-size bag of nuts within 2-3 months, consider storing them in the fridge or freezer to prolong their quality (up to 6 months to 1 year respectively).

-Stick to healthier options of protein bars, chips and popcorn in single serving size to control portions.
+I try to stick to the healthier options in the snack aisle.
 Pretzel Crisps are great on a veggie tray with hummus.
 The only ingredient in Bare Apple Chips is apples.
 I always have some type of cracker in the pantry.